legoheld/lernetz-typescript-gulp-task/README.md

 This node module wraps several gulp plugins executions into one reusable gulp task.
 The main goal of the task is to compile a set of typescript files into a single js file.
 It automatically creates a minified version and injects the sourcemaps.
+It uses browserify/tsify for compilation that allows to bundle any modules into one file.

 ## Usage